jangorecki/dwtools/README.md

 # dwtools

-**Current version: pre 0.8.1**
+**Current version: 0.8.1**

 Data Warehouse related functions.
-Handy wrappers for extraction, loading, denormalization.
+Handy wrappers for extraction, loading, denormalization, normalization.
 Data exploration tools.
 Additionally [data.table](https://github.com/Rdatatable/data.table) *Nth key* feature, timing+logging and more.
 See below for core functions in the package.
 Report any bugs as issues on github.